Lucasinsa/CoderbarSitioWeb/README.md

 Project carried out as part of the Web Development course at Coderhouse.

 ## What is it about?
 This is a static website for a bar.
 The user will be able to find out about all the branches, consult shows, see the menu and even contact the company via email.
+The website has a responsive design.

 ## Website navegation
 The following GIF shows the different possible routes of the site: